 - NBA Live 2000

 - NBA Showtime: NBA on NBC (up to two players, arcade mode only)

-Unless otherwise specified, the following football N64 coop games enable up to four people to play cooperatively through the season/league modes, as well as friendly/open matches:
+Unless otherwise specified, the following football N64 co-op games enable up to four people to play together through the season/league modes, as well as friendly/open matches:

 - FIFA ’99